 - The FRDC partnered with X-Lab Ventures to foster innovation to solve challenges in the fisheries and aquaculture sector by helping seafood businesses realise their innovation ideas.
 This entrepreneurial training has two core innovation streams: hands hands-on workshops where innovators are trained in the 'Lean Start-up' approach to better understand their business and test de-risking business models; and a three-month business accelerator program where teams are mentored through a disciplined process to explore new growth opportunities. - The FRDC, in partnership with state and territory industry councils, initiated the national Fish and Chips Awards.
 The aim of the awards was to engage with consumers, and deliver key messages on the sustainability that underpins Australia's fisheries management.
 It involved two award categories people's choice and judge's choice.
 Over 75,000 votes were received for some 900 fish and chips shops.
-The inaugural awards were presented at the biennial National Seafood Industry Awards. - Having invested in workplace health and safety related projects over many years, the FRDC increased its focus on safety through FISH articles, and a number of new projects including a Safety@Sea Workshop;"SeSafe-delivering industry safety through electronic learning"; "What's stopping you from protecting yourself and your mates?"; and "Developing industry capital through health, wellbeing, safety and resilience".
+The inaugural awards were presented at the biennial National Seafood Industry Awards.

-The seafood industry's GVP was \$3.03 billion, of which wild-catch was \$1.68 billion and aquaculture \$1.35 billion.
+The seafood industry's determined AGVP was \$3.03 billion, of which wild-catch was \$1.68 billion and aquaculture \$1.35 billion.